-Rush Copley offers a complete range of diagnostic services at several convenient location including Aurora, Yorkville and Sugar Grove.
+Rush Copley offers a complete range of diagnostic services at several convenient locations in Aurora and Yorkville.
 Imaging services such as X-ray, mammography, ultrasound, CT scan, and MR are available in all three locations.
-Other diagnostic testing is available at Rush Copley’s Aurora and Yorkville campuses and include laboratory/blood work, pulmonary function testing, arterial blood gas and electrocardiograms.
+Other diagnostic testing is available at Rush Copley’s Aurora and Yorkville campuses and includes laboratory/blood work, pulmonary function testing, arterial blood gas, and electrocardiograms.

 Cardiac CT Angiography (CTA) is a new and revolutionary method of visualizing the inside of the coronary arteries.
 With the latest advances in high resolution scanning, the 64-Slice CT Scanner can create amazingly detailed and accurate images of the heart, lungs, and arteries in just seconds.
 That means easier, non-invasive diagnosis of the cause of symptoms and earlier detection of developing problems before symptoms have started.
 Cardiac CTA allows a much smaller amount of dye to be injected through a small IV in a vein of the arm followed by a 10 second CT scan of the heart.
 Unlike Cardiac Catheterization, with the IV injection there is no risk of vascular damage, heart attack or stroke.
 After the scan, the IV is removed and you can go home, to work, or resume your normal activities immediately.